 Given bridge conditions, it was deemed unsafe to intercept people cycling across the bridge.
-However, questions were asked of participants to get a sense of whether they cycled as a way to get around, and whether they sometimes cycled across the Granville Bridge in particular.
+However, questions were asked of all participants to get a sense of whether they generally cycle as a way to get around, and whether they sometimes cycled across the Granville Bridge in particular.
 Sixty two percent of those intercepted reported that they sometimes bike to get around, but only 11% had biked across the Granville Bridge in the past.

-Figure 3.
-Intercept survey participants by area of residence, age, and gender.
-615 total responses.
+Figure 3: Intercept survey participants by area of residence, age, and gender.3

+3 Based on all 615 responses.